saleminess00/DataAnalyticsConsulting-V-Internship/README.md

 ## Overview

-This repository contains only the Data Quality Assessment and Exploratory Data Analysis (EDA) notebooks.
+This repository contains only the Data Quality Assessment and Exploratory Data Analysis (EDA) notebookscompleted in November 2023.

 ## Contents